-The Force financial strategies support the provision of a sustainable workforce taking into account the requirements for recruitment, training and succession planning.
+The Force financial strategies support the provision of a sustainable workforce, taking into account the requirements for recruitment, training and succession planning.

 The organisation monitors activity towards equality objectives, and delivery of the public sector equality duty.
 The Force aims to create a diverse and inclusive workforce that represents the communities it serves.
+The Force maintains its focus on addressing equality issues with the details of current initiatives recorded in the Gender Pay Gap Report published in February 2021.

-During 2019/20 recruitment has worked to achieve the promised increase in Police Officer numbers and will continue to support the national programme for the uplift of Police Officers.
+During 2020/21, recruitment has worked to achieve the promised increase in Police Officer numbers and will continue to support the national programme for the uplift of Police Officers.